abc-logo

 Youth sports bring big bucks to Upstate

-[email protected] youth sports tournament season has begun in the Upstate, attracting teams every weekend of the summer and delivering a total economic impact that measures in the millions.A youth baseball tournament, the Black Bear Classic, is under way now at 17 sites across five Upstate counties and has drawn 150 teams from all over the Southeast.
-An estimated 7,000 people, athletes and their supporters, are staying in area hotels and eating at restaurants.Brett Bixby of Charlotte, N.C., i...
+The youth sports tournament season has begun in the Upstate, attracting teams every weekend of the summer and delivering a total economic impact that measures in the millions.A youth baseball tournament, the Black Bear Classic, is under way now at 17 sites across five Upstate counties and has drawn 150 teams from all over the Southeast.
+An estimated 7,000 people, athletes and their supporters, are staying in area hotels and eating at restaurants.Brett Bixby of Charlotte, N.C., is in Greenville for the weekend, st...

 The youth sports tournament season has begun in the Upstate, attracting teams every weekend of the summer and delivering a total economic impact that measures in the millions.